Requirements specific to the bioengineering program include:

 A bachelor's degree, GPA of 3.0 or better, in engineering, biology, chemistry, physics, or another technical field from an accredited institution

-Completion of calculus I, II, and III, differential equations, and engineering science (e.g. fluid mechanics, transport phenomena or thermodynamics), as well as a basic course in biology
+Completion of calculus I, II, and III, differential equations, thermodynamics, fluid mechanics, and heat transfer, as well as a basic course in biology

 Applicants who do not have an adequate background in engineering science will be required to take ENPM672, Fundamentals of Thermal Systems, in their first semester.

 For a complete list of admission requirements, visit the Application Process page.
 Completed applications are reviewed on a case-by-case basis.

 Master of Engineering: 30 Credits or 10 Courses

 Students in the Professional Master of Engineering in bioengineering program will take three core courses and seven elective courses.
 Students must obtain permission from their academic advisor for each elective course.
 There is no research or thesis required for this degree.

 Graduate Certificate in Engineering: 12 Credits or 4 Courses

 Students must take one of the core courses and 3 elective courses from the BIOE MEng offerings, or others as approved by their advisor.
 Students must obtain permission from their academic advisor for each elective course.